 Step 7.
 Close the Gap

-At the moment, there’s a missing link between what you want to achieve and what you’re able to achieve.
+At the moment, there’s a gap between what you want to achieve and what you’re able to achieve.
 This is experienced by everyone who does creative work and it’s something Ira Glass talks about in the video embedded below.

 The advice is targeted at writers but anyone can learn something from it: